armory/docs/content/en/docs/spinnaker-user-guides/canary/_index.md

 title: "Canary Analysis in Spinnaker"
 linkTitle: "Canary Analysis"
 description: >
-  Guides for configuring and using Canary Analysis with various monitoring solutions.
+  This section contains guides for configuring and using Canary Analysis with various monitoring solutions.
 ---